 Get started with InfluxDB Cloud Dedicated

-InfluxDB Cloud Dedicated is the platform purpose-built to collect, store, and query time series data.
-It is powered by the InfluxDB 3.0 storage engine which provides a number of benefits including nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.
+InfluxDB is the platform purpose-built to collect, store, and query time series data.
+InfluxDB Cloud Dedicated is powered by the InfluxDB 3.0 storage engine, that provides nearly unlimited series cardinality, improved query performance, and interoperability with widely used data processing tools and platforms.

 Time series data is a sequence of data points indexed in time order.
 Data points typically consist of successive measurements made from the same source and are used to track changes over time.
 Examples of time series data include: